joshmoody24/joshmoody.org/src/content/blog/video-game-controller-degrees-of-freedom.md

 ## Video Game Controller Dimensionality

-I love video games that utilize "knowledge-based unlocks": games that hide secrets that you can technically access right away, but you lack the knowledge to do so.
-Some examples include [*Tunic*](https://tunicgame.com/) and [*Void Stranger*](https://store.steampowered.com/app/2121980/Void_Stranger/).
+I love video games that utilize [knowledge-based unlocks](https://www.youtube.com/watch?v=tkv05ZO7d8I).
+These games hide secrets that players can technically access right away, but they lack the knowledge to do so.
+My favorite games that do this are [*Outer Wilds*](https://www.mobiusdigitalgames.com/outer-wilds-text-adventure.html), [*Void Stranger*](https://store.steampowered.com/app/2121980/Void_Stranger/), and [*Tunic*](https://tunicgame.com/).

-Without any spoilers, *Tunic*, in particular, hides several secrets behind obscure combinations of button presses that the player is very unlikely to stumble upon by accident.
+*Tunic*, in particular, hides several secrets behind obscure combinations of button presses that the player is very unlikely to stumble upon by accident.

+(don't worry, no spoilers)

 My question is, exactly *how* unlikely is it that a player will discover these types of secrets accidentally?

 The answer depends on the input device.
-Specifically, how many possible combinations of inputs the controller has.
+Specifically, it depends on how many possible combinations of inputs the controller has.

 For no good reason, I decided to quantify this for many of the most popular video game controllers!